 As an undergraduate student, I took a society and population health class where I learned about interprofessional healthcare teams, community health, and healthcare for underserved populations.
 I knew these were topics I wanted to explore further in my educational journey and career.
 This was my initial introduction into some of the tenets that A.T.
 Still uniquely represents, so when I found this school, it immediately felt like the best move for me.
 As someone that grew up in a rural area in Mississippi, I witnessed the need for better healthcare opportunities, and as a student, I learned of the healthcare needs and disparities of people in underserved and diverse communities.
 However, I had little to no experience working with diverse populations and cultures outside of what I saw in my small hometown.
 It was very important to me to learn from and to work with diverse and underserved populations, and A.T.
 Still provides me with that opportunity.
 Furthermore, the audiology program also allows me to take part in a variety of clinical experiences starting in my first year.
 The variety of clinical experiences, sincere and friendly faculty and students, the opportunity to work with diverse and underserved populations, and the core principles of A.T Still made this the perfect fit for me, and I look forward to where this will take me in the future.

 A.T.
 Still University offers a variety of involvement opportunities for our students to connect with smaller social groups.
-A list of diverse, student groups are provided below.
+A list of diverse student groups are provided below.
 Students may also develop new student groups as the need arises for campus diversity and inclusivity.
+Please visit https://atsu.campuslabs.com/engage/ for the most accurate list of RSO's.
 Questions about existing groups or how to start a new group can email Student Life at firstname.lastname@example.org.